• Oxtail

 Product description

-Swaledale Butchers grass-fed oxtail is perfect for slow braising until meltingly tender and falling off the bone.
+Our grass-fed oxtail is perfect for slow braising until meltingly tender and falling off the bone.
 Deeply flavoured and rich, few cuts can match heritage breed oxtail for sheer, unadulterated beefy* flavour.
-Perfect in a pot-roast for a warming treat on a cold winter's day.
+Perfect in a pot roast for a warming treat on a cold winter's day.

 "Cooking oxtail is a lesson in patience.
-Some cuts, such as short-rib, can be cooked both low and slow and hot and fast.
+Some cuts, such as beef short ribs, can be cooked both low and slow and hot and fast.
 But with oxtail there is just one choice - you’re in it for the long haul.

 Oxtail originally meant the tail of an ox, but has since become the description for the tail of any cattle.
 Officially, it is classed as offal even though it is not an internal organ.
 By weight, it is more bone than meat and it can also be fatty.